ByteArena/doc.bytearena.com/content/guides/bytearena-cli/index.md

 ## Scaffolding

-Please refer to the [Building the agent](/guides/getting-started/#scaffolding-the-source-code-of-an-agent).
+Please refer to the [Scaffolding the source code of an agent](/guides/getting-started/#scaffolding-the-source-code-of-an-agent).